 A third obstacle to compounding is fees.
 Compounding works in reverse too, and investment fees can have a devastating impact on final wealth.
 They reduce a portfolio value in two ways: firstly, they reduce the annual rate of return – a 2% fee paid to a third party reduces the portfolio’s future returns by 2%.
 Secondly, as fees are paid out of the portfolio, every time an investment fee is paid, less is leftover in the portfolio to compound into the future.
 Higher fees therefore have a double impact: they reduce the value of the portfolio at the moment fees are paid, and they reduce the rate at which the portfolio grows in the future.

 Finally, real life often gets in the way.
 The best time to invest is when we have the least money, so prioritising future goals over more immediate wants and needs can be extremely difficult to do.
-We are also our own worst enemies when it comes to investments, and our own behaviour can often get in the way of benefitting from compounding.
+We’re also our own worst enemies when it comes to investments, and our own behaviour can often get in the way of benefitting from compounding.
 Compounding is able to run rampant when we invest early and often, and leave the portfolio alone.
-However, markets can make holding on to our portfolios extremely difficult during times of volatility, and it can be incredibly tempting to withdraw cash at exactly the wrong time.
+But markets can make holding on to our portfolios extremely difficult during times of volatility, and it can be incredibly tempting to withdraw cash at exactly the wrong time.
 As well as market volatility causing us to withdraw cash, unexpected expenses are also excellent at interrupting compounding.
 We might think our time horizon is 10 years, but when the car breaks down, our dream house comes up for sale, or we get a chance to take that holiday we’ve always wanted, we might find our time horizons shorter than we think.
-However, as far as the portfolio is concerned, the more money we take out, reallocate, and move around, the less is there to compound.
+And as far as the portfolio is concerned, the more money we take out, reallocate, and move around, the less is there to compound.
 A portfolio can be thought of like a bar of soap – the more you touch it, the smaller it gets.

 The benefits of compounding are hard to understate, and can be a powerful force in shaping our financial futures.
-Compounding doesn’t care whether you’re one of the greatest investors of our time, a gas station attendant, a school teacher, or a legal secretary, the rewards are there for anyone to enjoy.
-Despite its benefits, there are a myriad of obstacles that can prevent us from reaping these rewards.
+Compounding doesn’t care whether you’re one of the greatest investors of our time, a carpenter, a gas station attendant, a school teacher, or a legal secretary, the rewards are there for anyone to enjoy.
+Despite its benefits, there are a whole host of obstacles that can prevent us from reaping these rewards.
 Some are easily remedied through understanding and education, and some are ingrained into our psyche.

 Nonetheless, a simple set of rules can help us in maximising our returns.
 By investing early, investing often, minimising fees, and staying invested, we can maximise our chances of capturing the benefits of compounding that are there for the taking.